Declaring a Major or Minor

 Congratulations!
 You are now a history major or minor.

 Note: The forms do not commit you to take every course you list.
 Rather, they set down a plan from which you will launch your major and serve as a reminder of your interests as you proceed.
-However, any changes to this plan should be reviewed with your advisor and approved by the Director of Undergraduate Studies.
-Subsequent changes to part A should be discussed with your faculty advisor and may require submission of a new declaration form and department planning worksheet.
-Changes to part C do not need faculty approval, but should be submitted on the pink "Cluster Change Form" available at the Academic Services Counter, Lattimore 312.
+However, any changes to this plan should be reviewed with your advisor and approved by the director of undergraduate studies and may require submission of a formal revision or a new department planning worksheet and declaration form.